Crystalline representations and Wach modules in the relative case: Introduction

-Our goal is to construct analogous objects in the relative setting.
-The motivation for defining Wach modules in the relative case and exploring it relations with $\pazo \mbfd_{\crys}(V)$ (cf. \S \ref{sec:relative_padic_Hodge_theory} for notations) comes from the hope of computing Galois cohomology using syntomic complex with coefficients in $\pazo \mbfd_{\crys}(V)$.
-Using $(\varphi, \Gamma)$-modules to compute syntomic cohomology was done in the trivial case in the article of Colmez-Niziol \cite{colmez-niziol-nearby-cycles}.
-I have addressed this question in non-trivial cases as part of my thesis.
+The motivation for defining Wach modules in the relative case and exploring its relation with $\pazo \mbfd_{\crys}(V)$ (see \S \ref{sec:relative_padic_Hodge_theory} for notations) comes from the hope of computing Galois cohomology of $\padic$ representations using syntomic complexes with coefficients in $\pazo \mbfd_{\crys}(V)$.
+Using syntomic complexes and techniques from the theory of $(\varphi, \Gamma)\textrm{-modules}$, this was done for the trivial representation by Colmez and Nizio{\l} \cite{colmez-niziol-nearby-cycles}.
+A generalization of these complexes to non-trivial coefficients can be found in \cite{abhinandan-syntomic} and \cite[Chapter 5]{abhinandan-thesis}.

-We begin by fixing some $m \in \NN$ and taking $K := F(\zeta_{p^m})$, where $\zeta_{p^m}$ is a primitive $p^m$-th root of unity; we denote the ring of integers of $K$ by $O_K$.
-We denote by $G_K = \Gal(\overline{F}/K)$, the absolute Galois group of $K$ and we will restrict ourselves to the cyclotomic extension since the Galois group of cyclotomic tower over $K$ has a simple structure.